joshmedeski/dotfiles/README.md

 ![screenshot](./screenshot.png)

 This is the home of all my dotfiles.
-These are special files that add custom configurations to my computer and applications, primarily the terminnal.
+These are files that add custom configurations to my computer and applications, primarily the terminal.

 # Software